ryamada1015/website-monitoring-tool/README.md

 - Set up a database user with a username and password.
 - Configure IP Whitelist to allow connections from your application's IP address or range.
 - Connect to Your Cluster: After setting up your cluster and user, you'll be given a connection string.
-Create a .env file and add this string to the file to connect to your MongoDB database.
+Add this string to the .env file to connect to your MongoDB database.

 ## Usage